 "To-Day Next change", a 3D photocollage art project dedicated to the HK movie theatres

-In early 2017, I started to develop a deep interest for the Hong Kong cinema history and culture, through the work of local artists such as illustrator Rex Koo, through the movies, and finally, through the cinema theatres.
+In early 2017, I started to develop a deep interest in the Hong Kong cinema history and culture, through the work of local artists such as illustrators, through the movies, and finally, through the cinema theatres.
 When I discovered the endangered existence of the State Theatre on King's Road, the singular beauty of this building, no longer showing movies but still beautifully surviving the hustle and bustle, I decided to start a series dedicated to the Hong Kong movie theatres.

 Like an ode to some places that might disappear in the coming decade, and to a flamboyant period (70's, 80's and mid 90's) when Hong Kong was the third cinema milestone (after Hollywood and Bollywood), I gather a collection of 3D photocollages.